absdnd/jpeg_dc_detection/README.md

 # Getting Started
 ### Data Generation

-+ Download the [UCID dataset](https://drive.google.com/drive/folders/1AFZmvEZzHjjZJA5jMgTZKk4BuZXV3zH7?usp=sharing) containing 1338 images .TIF images and place it in the ./data folder of the root directory.
++ Download the [UCID dataset](https://drive.google.com/drive/folders/1AFZmvEZzHjjZJA5jMgTZKk4BuZXV3zH7?usp=sharing) containing 1338 images .TIF images and place it in the `./data folder` in the root directory.
 Also install the [jpeg-read-toolbox](http://dde.binghamton.edu/download/jpeg_toolbox.zip) and place it in `/code/data_creation/dependencies/`.

 - Then execute `./code/data_creation/data_maker.m` to create the Compressed_UCID_gray_full dataset.